confluentinc/examples/clients/docs/java-springboot.rst

 #. .. include:: includes/client-example-schema-registry-1.rst

+#. .. include:: includes/client-example-vpc.rst

+#. .. include:: includes/schema-registry-springboot.rst

 #. .. include:: includes/client-example-schema-registry-2-springboot.rst

-This Spring Boot application has the following two components:
+This Spring Boot application has the following two components: :devx-examples:`Producer|clients/cloud/java-springboot/src/main/java/io/confluent/examples/clients/cloud/springboot/kafka/ProducerExample.java` and :devx-examples:`Consumer|clients/cloud/java-springboot/src/main/java/io/confluent/examples/clients/cloud/springboot/kafka/ConsumerExample.java` that are initialized during the Spring Boot application startup.

-- :devx-examples:`Producer|clients/cloud/java-springboot/src/main/java/io/confluent/examples/clients/cloud/springboot/kafka/ProducerExample.java`

-- :devx-examples:`Consumer|clients/cloud/java-springboot/src/main/java/io/confluent/examples/clients/cloud/springboot/kafka/ConsumerExample.java`

-Both components will be initialized during the Spring Boot application startup.
-The producer writes Kafka data to a topic in your Kafka cluster.
+The producer writes Kafka data to a topic in your |ak| cluster.
 Each record has a String key representing a username (for example, ``alice``) and a value of a count, formatted as Avro object: